dee077/Rapidious-Assignment/README.md

 - Python 3.12 or higher
 - Docker and Docker Compose
 - OpenSearch running on `localhost:9200` (or any other preferred port)
-- A dataset in CSV downloaded from kaggle
+- A dataset in CSV downloaded from kaggle in `Django_Backend/data/data.csv`

 ### Steps